jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 This displays the current Karaf distribution version.

 You can run either:
+With Postman REST call `show-version` which is already set up as follows:

-- By REST (as POST). (username: admin password: admin).
+- POST. (username: admin password: admin).
 ```
 http://[host]:[port]/restconf/operations/installer:show-version
 ```
+- Issue the call by hitting **Send**.

-Example output from using our pre-configured Postman REST call
+Example output from using Postman REST call
 ![show version example](show-version.JPG)

 - Or by typing the following in a terminal window: